nouman-sehgal/Nouman-Sehgal/README.md

 🧠 Currently mastering:  **HTML, CSS, Bootstrap, Tailwind, Ionic, and TypeScript,**

+<h2 align="start">⚡ Fun fact</h2>

-- ⚡ Fun fact **Proud Muslim who finds inspiration in both faith and tech.
+-  **Proud Muslim who finds inspiration in both faith and tech.
 On the path to pursuing a BS in Artificial Intelligence—because the future is AI!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">